|Date Opened||1/27/2023 12:00:00 AM|

-Pursuing a master’s degree in Business Administration, Public Administration, Management Information Systems, or a closely related discipline with an expected graduation date of May 2023 or later.
+Pursuing a bachelor’s degree in Homeland Security, Security Management or a closely related discipline with an expected graduation date of May 2023 or later.

-Experience either through coursework or employment related to Management Information Systems or Analysis.
+Experience either through coursework or employment related to emergency management or security project management.

 Be able to work independently as well as in a team environment.